anabelledolhun/0800-FantasticFive-Binder/README.md

 ## Overview of Desired Impact

-Creating a wireframe for them could streamline the process of launching an app and cut the overall cost.
-They could negotiate a better price with a hired person to develop the app as the wireframe covers half of the work.
+Creating a wireframe for them will streamline the process of launching an app and cut the overall cost.
+They can negotiate a better price with a hired person to develop the app as the wireframe accounts for major phases and lays the foundation for app development.
 This wireframe will serve as a blueprint to create a multifunctional app that members can use to track their membership, connect with trainers, and even have virtual training session videos for an additional charge on the app.
-The app should help facilitate connections between trainers and members, provide a more accessible way to track membership and membership payments, and bring in an additional source of revenue for the gym through the virtual training sessions.
+The app will also help facilitate connections between trainers and members, provide a more accessible way to track membership and membership payments, and bring in an additional source of revenue for the gym through the virtual training sessions.

 # III.
 Project Scope